Competition Rules ("Rules")

 d) they have not licensed or disposed of any rights in the image that would conflict with uses to be made by the Competition (see #16 ); and

-e) they have received any necessary permissions from the owner(s) of buildings included in submitted images for the usage rights required by the Competition in #16 and will indemnify TAV against any claims made by any third parties in respect of such infringement.
+e) they have received any necessary permissions from the owner(s) of buildings, trademarks and copyrighted materials included in submitted images for the usage rights required by the Competition in #16 and will indemnify TAV against any claims made by any third parties in respect of such infringement.

-By entering the Competition, you grant TAV and its sponsors and supporters a non-exclusive, irrevocable licence to reproduce, enlarge, publish or exhibit, on any media, the images for any purpose connected with the Competition.
-This may include, but is not limited to:
+By entering the Competition, you grant TAV and its sponsors and supporters a non-exclusive, irrevocable licence to reproduce, enlarge, publish or exhibit, on any media throughout the world, any image for any purpose connected with the Competition.
+With the right to sub-license where necessary, this shall include, but is not limited to:

-a) inclusion in the Competition book – print & digital versions;
+a) inclusion in Competition books – print & digital versions;

 b) display at any exhibitions;